Beginning miniature bookbinding

 The course is intermediate level and requires a basic ability to use hand tools confidently.

-Some experience of bookbinding is useful.
+Some experience of bookbinding is useful but not essential.

 How will I be taught, and will there be any work outside the class?